ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Introduction

 \section{Introduction}

-The large-scale pre-trained language model \cite{devlin2018bert, liu2019roberta}, represented by BERT, benefits many downstream supervised tasks through finetuning methods.
-However, when applying BERT's native sentence embeddings directly for semantic similarity tasks \textit{without labeled data}, the performance is hardly satisfactory \cite{gao2021simcse, yan2021consert}.
-Recently, researchers have proposed using contrastive learning to learn better unsupervised sentence embeddings.
+Recently, researchers have proposed using contrastive learning to learn better unsupervised sentence embeddings \cite{wu2020clear,zhang2020unsupervised,liu2021fast,gao2021simcse,yan2021consert}.
 Contrastive learning aims to learn effective sentence embeddings based on the assumption that effective sentence embeddings should bring similar sentences closer while pushing away dissimilar ones.
-It generally uses various data augmentation methods to randomly generate different views for each sentence, and assumes a sentence is semantically more similar to its augmented counterpart than any other sentence.
-The current state-of-the-art method is unsup-SimCSE \cite{gao2021simcse}, which generates the state-of-the-art unsupervised sentence embeddings and performs on par with previously supervised counterparts.
-Unsup-SimCSE implicitly hypothesizes \textit{dropout} acts as a minimal data augmentation method.
-Specifically, unsup-SimCSE composes $N$ sentences in a batch and feeds each sentence to the pre-trained BERT \textit{twice} with two independently sampled dropout masks.
-Then the embeddings derived from the same sentence constitute a ``positive pair", while those derived from two different sentences constitute a ``negative pair".
+It generally uses various data augmentation methods \cite{shleifer2019low, wei2019eda, wu2019conditional} to generate different views for each sentence randomly, and assumes a sentence is semantically more similar to its augmented counterpart than any other sentence.
+Among these methods, the most representative one is SimCSE ~\cite{gao2021simcse}, which performs on par with previously supervised counterparts.
+SimCSE implicitly hypothesizes \textit{dropout} acts as a minimal data augmentation method.
+Specifically, SimCSE composes $N$ sentences in a batch and feeds each sentence to the pre-trained BERT \textit{twice} with two independently sampled dropout masks.
+Then the embeddings derived from the same sentence constitute a ``positive pair'', while those derived from two different sentences constitute a ``negative pair''.